A snapshot of the Kensington community

 A few caveats about 2020

 With Covid and protests against police violence in Kensington and around the country, 2020 was an unusual year for our neighborhood survey.
-Indications of major swings of opinion this year should be taken with a grain of salt.
+Indications of major swings of opinion this year suggest the possibility of a change over time, but cannot provide statistical evidence of a true difference.

 - NKCDC received about half as many responses as previous years—121 in this presentation.